-Not only can you take advantage of the ubiquitous acceptance of Visa, you can can also unlock optional extras such as discounts on dining and accommodation through ANZ's $35/year eDine program.
+Not only can you take advantage of the ubiquitous acceptance of Visa, you can also unlock optional extras such as discounts on dining and accommodation through ANZ's $35/year eDine program.

-Like other rewards programs, you'll first accrue points in the ANZ Rewards scheme before later converting them into airline frequent flyer points or miles with either Virgin Australia, Air New Zealand, Cathay Pacific or Singapore Airlines, or for a raft of other goodies and gift cards.
+Like other reward programs, you'll first accrue points in the ANZ Rewards scheme before later converting them into airline frequent flyer points or miles with either Virgin Australia, Air New Zealand, Cathay Pacific or Singapore Airlines, or for a raft of other goodies and gift cards.

 ANZ Rewards Black credit card: fast facts